Chapter 9 One-Way Repeated Measures ANOVA

 set.seed(2022)

-# gives me 8 numbers, assigning each number 3 consecutive spots, in
+#gives me 8 numbers, assigning each number 3 consecutive spots, in sequence

 Let’s take a look at the structure of our variables.
 We want ID to be a factor, Resilience to be numeric, and Wave to be an ordered factor (Pre, Post, FollowUp).